J4ck3LSyN-Gen2/Malum/readme.md

 ## Nephila Notices

-*  **Root/Administrator Privileges**: Many of Nephila's features, particularly those involving raw packet crafting and network sniffing (like `scan`, `firewall-frag`, and `mitm-capture`), require root or administrator privileges to function.
-The script will raise a `PermissionError` if you attempt to use these features without sufficient privileges.
-You can run the tool with the `--no-admin` flag to disable these features and avoid permission errors.
+*  **Privileged Execution**: Low-level packet manipulation and interface monitoring modules (e.g., `firewall-frag`, `mitm-capture`) require root/administrator privileges.
+Use the `--no-admin` flag to run Nephila in a restricted mode.
-*  **Ethical Use**: This tool is intended for educational purposes and authorized security testing only.
-Unauthorized scanning or network interception is illegal.
-The user is responsible for their actions.
+*  **Security Auditing**: This suite is intended for professional security assessments.
+Unauthorized network analysis or traffic interception is strictly prohibited.
 *  **Dependencies**: The script depends on several third-party libraries, including `scapy` for packet manipulation and `dnspython` for DNS queries.
 The script will attempt to prompt for installation if `scapy` is missing.
 It is recommended to install all dependencies from `requirements.txt`.

 ---